 There’s lots of free car parking at Dunston Hall garden centre.
 It’s not immediately clear how you access the bistro – we found it by walking all through the garden centre and then entering via a door just after the tills.

 Overall we really enjoyed our visit and I will definitely return.
+(Edit: I have returned, many times – read an updated review here!).
 I always really appreciate finding somewhere nice where you can get a good quality coffee and decent food that provides some entertainment for my daughter, and this is a gem of a place!